RobertMHana/ETF_2021/README.md

         The values can be parsed to generate a distribution.

     What you should know about this project:
-         Upgraded project to Vivado 2018.2
-         "Report IP" status oringinally showed some IP neededing upgrade to 2018.2 vivado version.
-The reported IP was upgraded.
+         Downgraded project to Vivado 2018.2 with original project (This project seemed to have advanced to 2018.3) "Report IP" status should be ok, and the Bitstream should be ready to load.
          This project uses an ILA, don't forget to load the ila file when loading the bitstream.
-         The run_ila_throughput.tcl script is associated with the ILA_Characterization project (not this project.)
+         The run_ila_throughput.tcl script is associated with a different project (not this one, but ILA_Characterization.)
+         Use the run_ila_latency.tcl script with this project.

     References:
     Project: